deNBI/simplevm-user-docs/wiki/simple_vm/Instance/instance_detail.md

 ![rescue](../img/instance_detail/detail_rescue.jpg)

-For now, only project administrators have access to this feature.
+You can only rescue your own instances.
 If you wish to rescue your instance but cannot see this button, please contact your project administration for help.

 When the instance is in "RESCUED" state, you can access the rescued instance with the same connection information as the original instance, then download any data you wish to save.
 You can exit the "RESCUED" state by clicking on the "Unrescue" button, which will return the instance to its original state.